mmtk/mmtk-core/docs/team/code_review.md

 * A pull request may partially address an issue, or be an incremental improvement rather than a full fix.

-* A pull request does not need to be a complete or final solution, as long as it moves in the right direction and does not introduce regressions.
+* A pull request does not need to be a complete solution, as long as it moves in the right direction and does not introduce regressions.

 * A pull request should stay focused on a single, well-scoped change.
 If it grows to include unrelated changes along the way, reviewers should ask the contributor to split it into separate PRs.